lgperrin/Network-Security/Practical-Assesment-1/README.md

 ## Part 3: Demonstrate Network Security Measures

-### Objective
-Utilize VMs to replicate packet features observed in the analysis and test security measures.
+Objective: Utilize VMs to replicate packet features observed in the analysis and test security measures.
+Based on the identified IOCs, you'll use hping3 to simulate similar traffic and then implement network security measures to detect or block such activity.
+Discuss the effectiveness of each measure and demonstrate them using the VM environment.

 ### Replicating Packet Features with hping3
 - **Method:** Use hping3 to create packets that mirror those identified as malicious, including specific flags, payload sizes, or rate limiting.